Characterization of SRB Measures for Random Dynamical Systems in a Banach space: Nonuniform hyperbolic theory

 \subsection{Distortion properties}

-Note that the local unstable manifold $W_{\delta}^{u}(\ox)$ is embedded finite dimensional submanifolds and, the global one is injectively immersed finite dimensional submanifolds for $(\ox)\in \Gamma$.
-Using the notion of induced volumes we introduced in Section \ref{SEC:Induced volumes}, for each $(\ox)\in \Gamma$ we denote by $\nu_{(\ox)}$ the induced volume $\nu_{W^{u}(\ox)}$.
+Note that the local unstable manifold $W_{\delta}^{u}(\ox)$ is an embedded finite dimensional submanifold and, the global one is injectively immersed finite dimensional submanifold for $(\ox)\in \Gamma$.
+Using the notion of induced volumes introduced in Section \ref{SEC:Induced volumes}, we denote by $\nu_{(\ox)}$ the induced volume $\nu_{W^{u}(\ox)}$ for each $(\ox)\in \Gamma$.